 Frequently Unasked Questions

 ♦ What is a People Group?: "For evangelization purposes, a people group is the largest group within which the Gospel can spread as a church planting movement without encountering barriers of understanding or acceptance" (Joshua Project Source: 1982 Lausanne Committee Chicago meeting.)
-According to the Joshua Project there are 17423 people groups to be found all over the world and in every nook and cranny.
+According to the Joshua Project, there are 17423 people groups to be found all over the world and in every nook and cranny.

 ♦ What is an Unreached People Group?: An unreached people group, as defined by the Joshua Project, is “a people group among which there is no indigenous community of believing Christians with adequate numbers and resources to evangelize this people group without outside assistance”.
-For the sake of not repeating it all the time lets refer to these groups as UPG's, as many people tend to do.
+For the sake of not repeating it all the time, let's refer to these groups as UPG's, as many people tend to do.

 ♦ Where do we find the majority of UPG's?
 Ever heard of Louis Bush and the 10/40 window?
 Joshua Project's 10/40 window page is a great source of information. " Approximately 5.11 billion individuals residing in 8,948 distinct people groups are in the revised 10/40 Window.
 6,220 (69.5%) of these people groups are considered unreached and have a population of 3.09 billion.
 This means approximately 61% of the individuals in the 10/40 Window live in an unreached people group. "

 ♦ How many Unreached People Groups are there?
-According to the Joshua Project counter there were 7410 UPG,s in April 2020.
+According to the Joshua Project counter, there were 7410 UPG,s in April 2020.
 That is 42,5% of all people groups.
 Most probably these will be the hardest to reach for many reasons as we will see later.

 ♦ In how many different languages has the Bible been translated into?
 For this kind of information Wycliffe is the obvious source.
-According to them the full Bible is now available in 698 different languages, giving 5.6 billion people access to Scripture in the language they understand best.
+According to them, the full Bible is now available in 698 different languages, giving 5.6 billion people access to Scripture in the language they understand best.
 The New Testament is available in another 1,548 languages, reaching another 786 million people.
-Adding those numbers and it brings us close to 6,4 billion people that have access to the whole, or portions of the Bible.
+Adding those numbers and brings us close to 6,4 billion people that have access to the whole, or portions of the Bible.
 Selections and stories are available in a further 1,138 other languages, spoken by 470 million people."
-As Wycliffe than rightly mentions there are currently 3,969 languages with no Scripture.
+As Wycliffe then rightly mentions there are currently 3,969 languages with no Scripture.
 171 million people, speaking 2,115 languages, still need translation work to begin.

 Resources for Reaching the Unreached